alrotech/service-extras/.github/ISSUE_TEMPLATE/EPIC.md

 ---
 name: 'Epic Issue'
-description: 'The goal, that should be achieved by implementing the tasklist'
+about: 'The goal, that should be achieved by implementing the tasklist'
+title: '[EPIC] Short epic goal'
+labels: epic
+assignees: Alroniks
 ---

 ### Goal